elrond-giants/elrond-sft/README.md

 3. Mint SFT
    Now that we have a token and the roles, you can finally mint the SFT by running `elrond-sft mint-sft`.

+### Chain

+By defualt, elrond-sft will run on devnet.
+If you wish to run on another chain, you can set an env var called `CHAIN` to:

+- devnet
+- testnet
+- mainnet

+Example `CHAIN=testnet elrond-sft issue-token`

 ## TODO